Linguistx/testsite/README.md

 This your home page message.
 Edit me!

-## dictionaryA.md file
+## Dictionary files

-dictionaryA.md is the
+dictionaryA.md is the Language A to Language B file.

-Edit this
+    # My word
+    /pronunciation of word/
+    ### noun
+    1. definition one
+    2. definition two

+# My word
+/pronunciation of word/
+### noun
-1. test
+1. definition one
-    * this is a quote - another
-    * second quote
-1. some other word
-    * this is a quote - another
-    * second quote
+2. definition two